bdeckard92/dupUT/01-Class-Content/04-Web-APIs/01-Activities/05-Local-Storage/README.md

-# 🐛 Save Object Using localStorage
+# 🐛 Object Not Saving as String Using localStorage

 Work with a partner to implement the following user story: